jackallen123/Typing-Test/README.md

 # Typing-Test

-My attempt at creating a typing-test using HTML, CSS, and JavaScript
+My attempt at creating a typing-test using HTML5, CSS, and JavaScript